The Moody Blues: Days of Future Passed Live from THIRTEEN’s Great Performances

 Long TV Listing:

-Experience the memorable 50th anniversary performance of the band’s seminal album, including Knights in White Satin, recorded live with full orchestra from Toronto’s Sony Centre.
+Experience the memorable 50th anniversary performance of the band’s seminal album, including Nights in White Satin, recorded live with full orchestra from Toronto’s Sony Centre.
 Jeremy Irons narrates.

 The Moody Blues: Justin Hayward – guitar, vocals; John Lodge – bass, vocals;